-The feeling that it might be necessary to hold an intervention in order to address concerns about someone who has an addiction problem can seem troubling.
+The feeling that it might be necessary to hold an intervention in order to address concerns about someone who has an addiction problem can seem troubling and we, at Quit Alcohol understand.
 When a loved one or friend needs help, you want the best for them.
 Making the leap from worrying about a person to starting a structured process of intervention, however, calls for more than just sitting them down and presenting them with tough love.
 Before you hold an intervention, it’s important to think hard about why and how you’ll do it.

 Identifying a Problem